True Cost of Energy Comparisons – Apples to Apples

 Now that a common energy unit (Btu’s) is achieved, and the equipment efficiency is determined, the energy costs can be examined.
 This is described this here, but you can easily experiment with the numbers in a simple online calculator described below.

-Prices for fuels will be in dollars per MMBtu, MCF, Therm, Dekatherm, gallon, pound, ton, etc. For example, natural gas might cost a total of $6.00 per MMBtu (MCF).
+Prices for fuels will be in dollars per MMBtu, MCF, Therm, Dekatherm, gallon, pound, ton, etc. These prices can vary quite a bit over a short time span.
+The following energy prices are given only as examples.
+Natural gas might cost a total of $6.00 per MMBtu (MCF).
 This would be $0.60 per Therm.
 Electricity might be $0.11 per kilowatt-hour (kWh).
 Propane might be $2.50 per gallon.
 Use the total “delivered” price of the energy (including all pertinent charges) to get an accurate comparison.
 The situation is the same with electricity – what is the total cost per kWh delivered (for example, last month)?
 Call up the utility and ask for the total delivered cost per unit (kWh, therm, etc.).

 For solid fuels such as wood or coal, the units might be dollars per pound, ton or cord.
 The energy comparison spreadsheet on the website below will do the conversions to bring all energy sources to the final of dollars per MMBtu.